Herbal Medicine Lincoln

 He utilises a variety of therapeutics including herbal medicine and nutritional advice, as well as dietary and lifestyle counselling.
 He has a wide breadth of expertise and knowledge to assist his patients in health and healing.
 Martin takes a holistic approach to illness, aiming to identify and eradicate the underlying cause of a condition rather than simply treating the symptoms.

 Whilst at the University of Lincoln, Martin conducted pioneering research using natural therapies into treating diabetic foot ulcers, and his work was recognised by being awarded a 1st for his dissertation.
-He firmly believes that continuing this path provides a balance between orthodox “evidence based” treatment strategies, and connecting this to the ancient wisdom of plant medicines - which has been used by man for
+He firmly believes that continuing this path provides a balance between orthodox “evidence based” treatment strategies, and connecting this to the ancient wisdom of plant medicines - which has been used by man for thousands of years.

 Martin has been delighted to become involved with the Heartwood Foundation, and is taking his clinical practice students in the Garden Clinic, as part of the professional Herbalists Course, backed by the NIMH.
 Please enquire about concessionary rates to see a student practitioner.
 Now in his third year teaching, it has been very rewarding to see such a high calibre of students entering the profession.